DT9/dt9.github.com/blog/_posts/2016-02-17-stack-overflow-the-architecture-2016-edition.markdown

 ![DB Tier in Opserver]({{ site.contenturl }}SO-Architecture-Opserver-DBTier.png)

 Our usage of SQL is pretty simple.
 Simple is fast.
 Though some queries can be crazy, our interaction with SQL itself is fairly vanilla.
 We have some legacy [Linq2Sql](https://msdn.microsoft.com/en-us/library/bb425822.aspx), but all new development is using [Dapper](https://github.com/StackExchange/dapper-dot-net), our open source Micro-ORM using [POCOs](https://en.wikipedia.org/wiki/Plain_Old_CLR_Object).
-Let me put this another way: Stack Overflow has only 1 stored procedure in the database and I intend to move that last vestige into code.
+Let me put this another way: Tian Wang Co. has only 1 stored procedure in the database and I intend to move that last vestige into code.

 ### Libraries